robnn/auth/README.md

-# Custom authentication module for Spring framework
+# Custom authentication module for Spring framework with social login integration
 **Master status:** [<img src="https://travis-ci.org/robnn/auth.svg?branch=master">](https://travis-ci.org/robnn/auth)

 The purpose of this module is to handle authentication comfortably, just by annotating an endpoint or service.